mkeyran/Pomato/README.md

 ### A simple pomodoro timer written in Qt5

-It is intended for use with system tray or notification area, although a simple window is provided (perhaps, in future, it will be the default operation mode).
+It is intended for use with system tray or notification area, although a simple window is provided (perhaps, in the future, it will be the default operation mode).

 #### Current features: